sawmon71293/capstoneproject/README.md

 ### Key Features <a name="key-features"></a>

-This is to showcase my abilities.
+This is to showcase best practices in HTML code, CSS and Javascript DOM Manipulation.

 - **Web designs**